ITfoxtec/FoxIDs/docs/auth-method-howto-saml-2.0-nemlogin.md

 One authentication method for your web site without a SAML 2.0 extension, and one authentication method for each of the supported mobile app platforms.

 > As of now iOS do not require a return URL to do app-switch.
 But this can change over time!
-> Therefor, you currently only need two authentication methods one for your web site without a redirect URL and one for your Android app with a redirect URL.
+> Therefor, you currently only need two authentication methods; one for your web site and iOS app without a redirect URL and one for your Android app with a redirect URL.

  **4) - Optionally - add privilege claim transformation in [FoxIDs Control Client](control.md#foxids-control-client)**